LevinJ/SFND_Lidar_Obstacle_Detection/README.md

 2. plane segmentation
 3. obstacle clustering

-All the key algorithms used in the pipeline like RANSAC plane segmentation, three dimension KD tree, and Euclidean Clutering are implemented with C++, as opposed to the ready API provided in PCl library in the attempt to gain deeper understanding about these algorithms.
+All the key algorithms used in the pipeline like RANSAC plane segmentation, three dimension KD tree, and Euclidean Clutering are implemented with raw C++, as opposed to the ready API provided in PCl library in the attempt to gain deeper understanding about these algorithms.

 ## Final Result
-The pipleine is applied to a recorded lidar data stream, and reasonably good result are obtained as below.
+The pipleine is applied to a recorded lidar data stream, and reasonably good result is obtained as below.

-Raw lidar point cloud

 Obstable detection result